kluless13/paper/README.md

 ### YOLO for Real Time Species Detection - Application for better Conservation Management Efforts.

 YOLOv7 and YOLOv8 will be tested on 2 datasets.
-This means we will produce results for 20 models in total.

 **YOLOv8 for Lionfish output gif:**